 Complete the FOI form

-- Treasury and Resources Department
+- States Treasurer and Exchequer (formerly Treasury and Resources Department)

 - States Assembly (including States Greffe)

-- External Relations Department
+- Viscount’s Department

 *Economy are moving from Office of the Chief Executive to Department for the Economy in January 2022.